Women factory workers in South Korea: Personal life and struggles

 In the beginning, most of the factories imposed workers to work overnight until Saturday and allowed them to rest on every Sunday.
 Factory management sets this rule because they cared about workers' health and their conditions.
 However, in most of the cases, it didn't last long.
 Later overnight work was added and even extended on the other days.
 As workers repeated this routine, the women workers became more sensitive and had a great tense in working places.

 As this tension continued, it leads to arguments and fights among workers in factories.
 Some factories had an air conditioner, but someplace didn't.
 Since some factories didn't have any fans for workers, they were sweating all the times and faced physical exhaustion which eventually leads factory workers to use abusive and coarse language to each other.
 The manager of the factory workers usually pressured workers to come out of the factory even though they were severely injured or sick.

 This didn't only apply to women workers in South Korea, but it also applied to all the workers in South Korea including both females and males.
 Within and outside the factory, management controlled their lives and workers sincerely hoped and sought liberation from the cage of "work".
 Factory women workers also struggled with the multiplicity of their identity, being a mother, daughter, student, worker, friend, and sister.

 According to the KOSIS (Korea Statistical Information Service), the rate of age 15 and older women workers were working reaching 52.7 percent in 2016.
 As there were more women workers, the birth rate declined as the population rate decreased when half of the women in South Korea started to work.
 It not only decreased the population and birth rate, but also caused various types of cancer to factory women workers in South Korea.
 Most of the ovarian cancer was found from the textile factory workers.
 Other than ovarian cancer, women workers also suffered from breast cancer, thyroid cancer, uterine cancer, and hair loss.

-Moreover, most of the women workers got tuberculosis by not eating enough or if the working condition or environment was bad that caused the disease.
+Most of the women workers got tuberculosis by not eating enough or if the working condition or environment was bad that caused the disease.
 Not only they struggled with this sickness, but they had trouble dealing with sexual assault and few of the workers were raped by the managers.
 Even though they were working hard, the workers still strived from the hunger.
 During the 1970s, women factory workers had struck by saying "too hungry to live, give us food".
 Hunger was another issue for factory women workers.